El-Virus/NANDComp/README.md

 ## Assembler
 The assembler, is a little program that assembles code as described in the official NAND Game website into binary or decimal (if the -d flag is present) code.
-At the moment, comments, hexadecimal and binary numbers and labels are not supported.
+At the moment, hexadecimal and binary numbers and labels are not supported.

 ### Compiling the Assembler
 Just compile the Assembler and Misc CPP files.